Marmoul offensives

-The Marmoul offensives were a series of military operations conducted by Soviet troops, KGB Border Guards of the USSR and DRA government forces against Afghan mujahideen in the province of Balkh and Samangan in northern Afghanistan during the Soviet–Afghan War (1979-1989).
+The Marmoul offensives were a series of military operations conducted by Soviet troops, KGB Border Guards of the USSR and DRA government forces, more specifically the 203rd Special Purpose Battalion, against Afghan mujahideen in the provinces of Balkh and Samangan in northern Afghanistan during the Soviet–Afghan War.

 The Marmoul offensives included operations to seize fortified areas, fortification complexes and logistical bases (Alburs, Agarsai, Bayramshah, Shorcha), and to destroy the infrastructure of rebel bases.
 Other objectives included blocking the supply channels for weapons and ammunition and neutralizing members of the armed formations of the Mujahideen.
 They consisted in a series of joint or independent, ground and air combat operations on a broad front with the involvement of considerable forces and means.

 Military-political situation in the region

 The situation on the Soviet-Afghan border has significantly worsened.
 Cases of violation of the state border, provocation against border units and local population of the Soviet Central Asian republics living on the border with Afghanistan, attacks on transport columns carrying cargo, from the USSR into the DRA, had increased significantly.

 The predominant part of the local population was on the side of a large group of insurgents operating in the region, almost in every village there were members of local opposition groups and foreign militant groups.
 A quarter of the total number of members of armed groups in Afghanistan, reaching in 1982 up to 45 thousand, and by 1987 up to 82,3 thousand, were active in the northern regions of the country.

 By the end of 1981, as a result of operations in northern Afghanistan, the plans of the Mujahideen to seize the territory of one of the northern provinces and to establish an anti-government regime were foiled.
 The threat of seizure by opposition groups of a number of areas adjacent to the Afghan-Soviet border was prevented.

 However, by 1982 the situation was significantly complicated.
 The outbreak of armed protests against the Kabul Government became more widespread.
 More than 40% of the districts of the northern provinces of the DRA were under the control of the armed opposition.
 The activities of the provincial and local administrative centers were paralyzed, and the main axes of communication by road were blocked.